-On March 24, K-Staters will come together to reduce the costs of textbooks with an innovative solution, Textbooks 2.0.
+On March 23, K-Staters will come together to increase access to and reduce the stigma of mental health services at K-State.

-K-State’s day of giving allows K-Staters to come together for one day to achieve one bold objective.
+All In for K-State is our unique day of giving, inviting K-Staters to come together for one day to achieve one bold objective.
 In 2019, we raised funds to fight student hunger through Cats' Cupboard, K-State’s food pantry.
-This year, we are throwing the book at the rising costs of textbooks.
+In 2021, K-Staters donated more than $500,000 to help students save money on textbooks.

-Don't miss it—click below to sign up for a friendly reminder on March 24th!Remind Me
+Don't miss it—click below to sign up for a friendly reminder on March 23rd!Remind Me

 Associate Vice President of Development